Mark Satterthwaite

 Mark Allen Satterthwaite is an economist at the Kellogg School of Management at Northwestern University in Evanston, Illinois.
-He is currently A.C.
-Buehler Professor in Hospital & Health Services Management, Professor of Strategic Management & Managerial Economics, and chair of the Management & Strategy Department.
+He is currently an A.C.
+Buehler Professor in Hospital & Health Services Management, professor of strategic management and managerial economics, and chair of the Management & Strategy Department.
 He is a fellow of the Econometric Society and a member of the American Academy of Arts and Sciences.